Tar-ive/agent-store/outline.md

-# LangChain Agent Store - Project Outline
+# LangChain.md Agent Hub - Project Outline

+> Independent LLM agent directory operated under the langchain.md domain.
+Not affiliated with the LangChain organisation or any vendor.

 ## Project Structure